Deterministic Parsing of Mixed Binary/ASCII Instrument Outputs in Python

 Conclusion

-Mixed ASCII/binary instrument streams demand deterministic framing, strict state transitions, and a single bounded copy from the resizable ingestion buffer into an immutable, read-only payload.
-By enforcing ingestion-boundary timestamping, explicit length/endianness resolution, and hard CRC validation, this architecture eliminates speculative buffering and prevents silent corruption.
-Deploy with bounded buffers, explicit struct prefixes, and immediate state resets on violation to maintain pipeline integrity across high-throughput laboratory environments.
+Mixed ASCII/binary instrument streams demand a deterministic framing contract, strict state transitions, and a single bounded copy from the resizable ingestion buffer into an immutable, read-only payload.
+By enforcing ingestion-boundary timestamping, explicit length and endianness resolution before allocation, and hard CRC validation, this machine bounds its own memory, guarantees forward progress on partial reads, and prevents silent corruption from reaching the analysis layer.
+Deploy it with bounded buffers, explicit struct prefixes, and immediate state resets on violation to hold pipeline integrity across high-throughput laboratory environments.